Points-of-Tango/points-of-tango.github.io/events.md

 ### D.6.
 Show Room

 Regularly events host Show Rooms inviting tango stores to expose their products to the attendants.
 From Points of Tango events it is possible to list the stores which will be having a show room at the event, therefore dancers could go through this list and access to each particular store catalogue.
 This brings the opportunity to the dancers to pick and collect products at the event and expose the catalogue of each store.
-Also, it might bring interst to a social dancer to attend the event just because a store will be present there.
+Also, it might bring interest to a social dancer to attend the event just because a store will be present there.

 ### D.7.
 Accommodations

-Events can run over consecutive days, this section is for organisers who offer accommodation options to social dancers to stay over nearby the event location or to describe the accomodation in details where the event is hosted.
+Events can run over consecutive days, this section is for organisers who offer accommodation options to social dancers to stay over nearby the event location or to describe the accommodation in details where the event is hosted.

-There is no limit of accomodations to list per event.
-It allows to list contact details and location for each accommodation, their facilities, list of prices and a gallery of pictures.
+There is no limit of accommodations to list per event.
+It allows to list contact details and location for each accommodation, its facilities, list of prices and a gallery of pictures.

 ### D.8.
 Registration / Booking process